neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 ### Solid Input Files

-The MOOSE heat conduction module is used to solve for [energy conservation in the solid](theory/heat_eqn.md).
+The MOOSE heat transfer module is used to solve for [energy conservation in the solid](theory/heat_eqn.md).

 First, a local variable, `pebble_diameter` is used to conveniently be able to